-Then, upload this as a dataset into Azure Machine Learning Studio.
-Create and run a simple experiment that uses the Python code in the Hello.zip file by attaching it to the third input port of the Execute Python Script, as shown in this figure.
+Upload the zip file as a dataset into Azure Machine Learning Studio.
+Then create and run an experiment that uses the Python code in the Hello.zip file by attaching it to the third input port of the Execute Python Script module, as shown in this figure.

 Figure 6.
 Sample experiment with user-defined Python code uploaded as a zip file.

-The module output shows that the zip file has been unpackaged and the function
+The module output shows that the zip file has been unpackaged and that the function

 Figure 7.
 User-defined function in use inside the Execute Python Script module.